Extreme coefficients of multiplicity Tutte polynomials: Concluding remarks

-Our main work is to obtain the extreme coefficients of the multiplicity Tutte polynomial for arithmetic matroids.
-As consequences of our main results, the extreme coefficients of Tutte polynomial for matroids are deduced.
+The main aim of this work is to obtain the extreme coefficients of the multiplicity Tutte polynomial.
+As consequences, the extreme coefficients of the Tutte polynomial for matroids and binary matroids are deduced.
 Taking the cycle matroid of a loopless and bridgeless connected graph and its dual matroid, bond matroid, Theorems 1 and 2 in \cite{Gong} can be deduced by the first four results in our Corollaries \ref{maincoro1} and \ref{MainTheT}.

-Note that Theorem \ref{MainAC} is obtained immediately by duality.
-Actually, Moci in \cite{Moci} did not define $m^{*}(A)=m(X\setminus A)$ for any $A\subseteq X$ to define the dual of a multiplicity matroid $\mathcal{M}=(X,rk,m)$.
-Therefore, for Theorem \ref{MainAC}, we are interested in determining the extreme coefficients of multiplicity Tutte polynomials without using duality.
-Certainly, it is trivial for a multiplicity matroid $\mathcal{M}=(X,rk,m)$ without coloops that $b_{0,|X|-rk(M)}=m(X)$.
-Moreover, an interesting question is to determine other extreme coefficients.